es-kumagai/ESCSVParser/README.md

 It is already conforms that types `Int`, `Int8`, `Int16`, `Int32`, `Int64`, `UInt`, `UInt8`, `UInt16`, `UInt32`, `UInt64`, `String`, `Double`, `Float`, `Float80`, `Bool` and `Optional<T>` which these type have.

+> You can make any CSV Column type using `RawColumnConvertible `.

 ### Custom type support

 If you want to other types, you will create a type which conforms to `RawColumnConvertible` protocol.
 A type which conforms to this protocol and implement `fromRawColumn` method can convert from a raw column value.